peasantbird/tp/docs/UserGuide.md

 **General notes about features:**<br>

 * RTPM does not require all fields to be filled in when creating buyers or sellers.
-Fields that have been omitted will be set to their default values.
+Fields that have been omitted will be set to RTPM's preset default values.

 * RTPM accepts unconventional entries for data values to an extent.
 However, the warning system informs the user of any valid but possibly unintended inputs.
 For more information, refer to [Appendix A: Warnings](#appendix-a-warnings)